-EVSC 251 PROTECTED AREAS MANAGEMENT AND PLANNING
+EVSC 251 PROTECTED AREAS MANAGEMENT AND PLANNING3.0: 3 cr.
+E

 This course introduces principles and methods of management of protected areas.
 Current principles and practices relevant to the planning of protected areas and recreational environments in wild settings.
 It includes the integration of biological and sociological criteria in the management of protected areas and recreational environments.